NLeSC/python-template/README.md

 This workflow install the dependencies, builds the package and runs tests.

-2. **pypi_deploy.yml**
+2. **pypi.yml**

 This workflow pushes the package to [PYPI](https://pypi.org/).
 This action will require PYPI token to be stored as [Github secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+The workflow uses secret with a name of `PYPI_TOKEN`.

 You can learn more about Python packaging at [this link](https://packaging.python.org/tutorials/packaging-projects/).